-Figure 4-31 NFVI-PoP and WAN integration with WICM
+Figure 4-37 NFVI-PoP and WAN integration with WICM

-A pivotal role in this scenario is played by a WAN switching node, controlled by the WICM, which is charge of forwarding the traffic received from the customer directly to the service provider edge node directly (if no VNF is included in the data path), or to divert it to a nearby NFVI-PoP (if one or more VNFs are included in the data path).
+A pivotal role in this scenario is played by a WAN switching node, controlled by the WICM (WICM node in the figure above), which is in charge of forwarding the traffic received from the customer directly to the service provider edge node (if no VNF is included in the data path), or to divert it to a nearby NFVI-PoP (if one or more VNFs are included in the data path).
 The same applies to the traffic coming from the WAN towards the customer.